Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Iwahori--Whittaker averaging

 for all $w\in W$, where $\nu \in \bbX_\bullet$ is in the same left $W_{\mathrm{fin}}$-coset.
 When $w=w_\nu$ is the minimal length representative, this follows from the same argument of the previous lemma for IC sheaves.
 In general, consider an injection of perverse sheaves $\Delta_{w_{\nu}} \to \Delta_w$ as in \cite[Lemma 3b]{AB09}, whose cone is spanned under extensions by $\mathrm{IC}_y \ast \Delta_{w_\nu}$ for non-trivial $y \in W_{\mathrm{fin}}$.
 The latter sheaves vanish under $\mathrm{av}_{\calI\calW}$ by the previous lemma and we get the desired conclusion. \end{proof}

-We are now ready to prove the main result regarding Iwahori--Whittaker averaging. \begin{theorem} The averaging functor restricted to perverse sheaves factors through a fully faithful functor where the left side is the Serre quotient of $\scrP(\Hk_{\calI})$ obtained by modding out the sheaves $\mathrm{IC}_{w}$ for all $w \in W$ which are not minimal in their left $W_{\mathrm{fin}}$-cosets. \end{theorem}
+We are now ready to prove the main result regarding Iwahori--Whittaker averaging. \begin{theorem} The averaging functor restricted to perverse sheaves factors through a fully faithful functor where the left side is the \textit{anti-spherical category} which isthe Serre quotient of $\scrP(\Hk_{\calI})$ obtained by modding out the sheaves $\mathrm{IC}_{w}$ for all $w \in W$ which are not minimal in their left $W_{\mathrm{fin}}$-cosets. \end{theorem}

 \begin{proof} Let $\calG_{\geq 1} \to G$ be the dilatation along the identity subgroup in $G_k$ so that $L^+\calG_{\geq 1} = L^{\geq 1}G_O\subset L^+G_O$ is the first congruence subgroup of $G$.
 We have a natural map $\alpha\colon [L^+\calG_{\geq 1} \backslash \Fl_{ \calI}] \to \Hk_{\calI}$ and similarly a forgetful functor between stable $\infty$-categories $\beta^*\colon \scrD_{\mathrm{\acute{e}t}}(\Hk_{\calI\calW}) \to \scrD_{\mathrm{\acute{e}t}}([L^+\calG_{\geq 1} \backslash \Fl_{ \calI}] )$ because the kernel of $\chi$ contains $L^{\geq 1}G_O$.
 We consider the induced functor